 - It prepares students for the academic transition into high school.

 - It improves test-taking skills, reasoning skills and teamwork.

 - Decathletes develop lasting friendships with their teammates!

 - Decathletes have tons of fun!!!

-According to a 2015 survey of Decathlon coaches, the majority of teams practice for an average of three to five hours per week.
-Typically, teams meet twice a week, and often increase their practice sessions as the day of the competition nears.
+According to a recent survey of Decathlon coaches, the majority of teams practice for an average of three to five hours per week.
+Typically, teams meet once or twice a week, and often increase their practice sessions as the day of the competition nears.
 In addition, decathletes spend about the same amount of time (three to five hours per week) studying materials on their own outside of practice.